drop-games/eb-docs/docs/Appendix.md

 **Access to Entire Blockchain Ecosystem** <br/>
 The inherent openness of blockchain accommodates for free flow of capital and ideas.
-And on-chain projects are exposed to such enabling concepts like _Liquidity Providing & Staking_, _Retroactive Funding_, or _On-Chain Lending_, inaccessible for traditional entitites.
+And on-chain projects are exposed to such enabling concepts like _Liquidity Providing & Staking_, _Retroactive Funding_, or _On-Chain Lending_, inaccessible for traditional entities.
 The arrival of decentralized computing and storage will further

 **On-chain Transactions** <br/>